druzver/todo-swiftui/Todo/README.md

 ## Pros

 - can build large scaled apps
-- dependencies can be easy to inject into a view model
+- dependencies can be easily injected into a view model